 It also cannot be given in those with a neuromuscular disease such as Myasthenia gravis or with an active infection in the area

-10) Botox is only for women
+10) Anti-wrinkle injections are only for women

 OF COURSE NOT!!!
 Welcome to the ‘brotox’ boom.
 I am seeing so many more men who are looking to refresh their look in a natural way.
 This goes for other aesthetic procedures too such as laser and dermal fillers.